 RCGP Northern Ireland

-RCGP NI aims to represent its members working in Northern Ireland and to address local issues and aspirations.
+RCGP Northern Ireland aims to represent its members working in Northern Ireland and to address local issues and aspirations.
 It also aims to influence the work of the Royal College and governmental policy, where appropriate, in order to try to ensure that Northern Ireland members’ views are heard.

-RCGP Northern Ireland represents over 1200 members in Northern Ireland, accounting for over 80% of all Northern Ireland GPs, and has links with almost 700 members in the Republic of Ireland Faculty.
+RCGPNI represents almost 1300 members in Northern Ireland, accounting for over 80% of all Northern Ireland GPs, and has links with almost 700 members in the Republic of Ireland Faculty.

 Activities of RCGP Northern Ireland include: